archi-contribs/specialization-plugin/README.md

 This plugin is compatible with all my other plugins and with the GitHub persistence plugin.
 Archi users who open a model, but don't have the specialization images or plugin will just see the standard icons.

+For more information about how to use the plugin and additional configuration details, please see the wiki.